AsteriskAmpersand/Ice-Stable/README.md

 ### ──────────【 Gunlance 】────────── ###

 #### 【 XanSamHi's Omnilance Rework 】 ####
-Gunlance has received a major rework with three major changes:
+Gunlance has received a significant rework with four major changes:
 - Normal, Long, and Wide shelling types have been unified into a single new "Omni" type, which combines the strengths of all three.
 Hunters can now actively choose between all shelling attacks in combat, rather than being locked into spamming only a single optimal shelling attack for an entire run.
+- The shelling level system has been reworked to span 9 shelling levels, to help smooth out weapon progression as High Rank effectively only had 1 shelling level (Lv4) compared to Low and Master Rank having 3 each.
+Now High Rank will also have 3 levels.
+This rework also includes better shelling level balance across all Gunlances, so there are more competitive weapon options available at all levels of progression.
 - Wyrmstake Blast has been removed due to various problems with the implementation and the mostly negative impacts it had on Gunlance gameplay.
-Since Gunlance received Wyrmstake Blast instead of Master Rank's 1.5x Fixed Damage multiplier, we have opted to bake the damage difference into each shelling attack, as compensation.
+Since Gunlance received Wyrmstake Blast instead of Master Rank's 1.5x Fixed Damage multiplier, we have re-enabled this damage multiplier and rebalanced Shelling attacks around it.
 Shelling attacks should deal roughly 80% to 90% of the damage they used to deal while Wyrmstake Blast was active.
-- As a replacement for Wyrmstake Blast, the (mostly decorative) shield has gained a core role in Gunlance gameplay in the form of a guardpoint on Quick Reload.
+- As a replacement for Wyrmstake Blast, the (previously decorative) shield has gained a core role in Gunlance gameplay in the form of a guardpoint on Quick Reload.
 This guardpoint enables a more aggressive playstyle and allows hunters to keep pressuring monsters if timed correctly.
 For small or medium knockbacks, hunters can follow-up with any options already available after a Quick Reload, including comboing into an Overhead Smash and Full Burst.

-The details of these changes are below:
+The details for these changes are below:
-- Base shell capacity is 4.
+- Base shell capacity for Omni type is 4.
 Capacity Boost skill can increase this by 2 (was 1).
+- All Shelling Attacks:
+  - Now affected by Master Rank's 1.5x Fixed Damage modifier.
 - Shelling (Uncharged):
   - Uses "Wide" type damage scaling and hitbox.
   - Consumes 2 shells per use (up from 1).
-  - Fixed Damage increased to 23/33/42/53/67/78/90 (up from 18/26/32/40/48/54/61).
+  - Fixed Damage changed to 10/16/20/26/30/40/46/50/60 (was 18/26/32/40/48/54/61).
+  - Fire Damage changed to 8/9/10/11/12/13/14/15/16 (was 6/8/10/11/12/13/14).
   - Partbreak Modifier increased to 1.16x (up from 1.00x).
 - Charged Shelling:
   - Uses "Wide" type damage scaling, but uses "Long" type hitbox.
   - Consumes 2 shells per use (up from 1).
-  - Fixed Damage multiplier increased to 2.17x (up from 1.4x).
+  - Fixed Damage multiplier increased to 1.8x (up from 1.4x).
   - Partbreak Modifier decreased to 1.32x (down from 1.5x).
+  - Charge time now affected by Artillery, instead of Focus.
+    - Artillery Lv3 grants a charge time reduction of 45% (equivalent to Focus Lv2).
+    - Artillery Lv5 grants a charge time reduction of 60% (equivalent to Focus Lv3).
 - Full Burst:
   - Uses "Wide" type damage scaling, but uses "Normal" type hitbox.
-  - Fixed Damage multiplier decreased to 0.75x (down from 0.9x), due to higher shell count.
+  - Fixed Damage multiplier decreased to 0.8x (down from 0.9x).
   - Partbreak Modifier increased to 1.22x (up from 1.0x).
-  - Per shell delay decreased to 0s (down from 0.05s).
+  - Per shell delay decreased to 0s (down from 0.05s), to increase consistency.
 - Wyvernfire:
   - Uses "Wide" type damage scaling and hitbox.
   - Changed to a single larger hit (was 3 small hits).
-  - Fixed Damage changed to 243/291/324/378/483/555/621 (up from 66/75/79/86/103/112).
+  - Fixed Damage changed to 80/90/100/150/200/250/266/355/444 (was 66/75/79/86/103/112).
-  - Fire Damage changed to 45/54/63/72/81/90/99 (up from 15/18/21/24/27/30/33).
+  - Fire Damage changed to 45/54/63/72/81/90/99/108/117 (was 15/18/21/24/27/30/33).
+  - Charge time increased to 3.5s (up from 2.0s).
+  - Cooldown Rate is no longer affected by Artillery skill.
 - Wyrmstake Cannon:
+  - Ticks:
+    - MV changed to 6/8/10/12/14/16/18/20/22 (was 6/8/11/14/17/20/23).
+    - Element and Status Modifiers increased to 0.8x (up from 0.0x).
+  - Final Explosion:
+    - MV changed to 31/36/41/46/55/61/67/70/76 (was 31/36/41/46/55/61/67).
+    - Fire Damage changed 12/15/18/21/24/27/30/33/36 (was 12/15/18/21/24/27/30).
-  - Final Explosion Partbreak Modifier increased to 2.7x (up from 1.5x).
+    - Partbreak Modifier increased to 2.7x (up from 1.5x).
 - Wyrmstake Blast:
-  - This attack has been removed.
+  - This attack has been removed for now.
 - Full Reload: Replaced by Quick Reload.
 - Quick Reload:
   - Now has a guardpoint starting from 0.166s from the start of the animation, lasting 0.60s.
-  - Now also reloads Wyrmstake ammo.
+  - Now reloads Wyrmstake ammo.
   - Now usable while at full ammo.
+- Step Dodge / Hop:
+  - Can now combo into Shelling attack or Quick Reload using their respective usual keybinds.
+  - Forward distance increased to 3.0m (up from 2.3m).
+  - Left & Right distance changed to 2.8m & 2.8m (was 2.6m & 2.8m).

 #### 【 Sharpness Changes 】 ####
 The following changes were made to reduce the significant sharpness consumption of Gunlance that generally makes Razor Sharp mandatory on every build.
 We believe this is an excessive restriction on build variety, given the high quantity of skills that Gunlance hunters want to use already.